FAQ: Whole Body CryoTherapy

 No, there is nothing you have to avoid and nothing you should do after your session.
 Exposure to extreme cold temperatures warms the muscle tissue.
 This allows our clients to continue their normal tasks throughout the day, typically with more energy.

 No, unless conducted by an untrained technician or if you have a contraindication.
 The cooling agent, nitrogen, is in 78% of the air we breathe every day.
 Our certified technicians running your sessions are fully trained on safety and operational protocols and are capable of stopping the session if you should want to get out before your session is done.
 Likewise, there is no lock on the door of the CryoSpa so you can step out at any time.

 7. How does the CryoSpa get that cold?

-We use nitrogen to cool the CryoSpa to -240F.
-It is transformed into hyper cool air, which is what cools the spa and allows it to get into “cryo temperatures.”
+We use nitrogen to cool the CryoSpa.
+The air is transformed into hyper cool air, which is what cools the spa and allows it to get into “cryo temperatures.”